Kombucha Recipe 1 Gallon

 You’ll need plain black tea or green tea, sugar and a pot to boil water in.
 A container to ferment in with a cloth to cover it and a rubber band to secure the cloth, bottles to store the kombucha, and a kombucha culture (called a SCOBY or mother).
 Ideally, you will have a small amount (a cup or less) of kombucha as well, either from your last batch or included with your mother if you didn’t grow it yourself, which you can use to help get this batch started fermenting more quickly and effectively.

-If you don’t already have a mother, you can buy one from Amazon or even find one on Facebook.
-The culture will play a significant role in the flavor of your finished kombucha so you may want to experiment with cultures from various sources and see what you like the best or use different cultures to make different flavors of kombucha.
+If you don’t already have a mother, you can buy one from Amazon or even find one in a Facebook group or Craigslist.
+The culture will play a significant role in the flavor of your finished kombucha so you may want to experiment with cultures from various sources and see what you like the best.

 Begin by brewing a gallon of sweet tea.
 I use about 1 cup of sugar for a gallon of tea, but the ratio is not critical – use your personal preference, as most of the sugar will be eaten and converted by the mother during the fermentation process.
 As for the tea itself, four tea bags or 2 tablespoons of black tea (or green tea) is a good amount, but this also is up to you.